 This article lists the pros and cons that come with each available option and aims to help business owners make an informed decision.
 Although it may be difficult to trust other companies with your operations, partnering with those whose core business objectives revolve around efficient logistics and fleet management may prove to be beneficial over time.

 Most of the time, the nature of a company demands a fleet at hand, and other times fleet programs serve as an employee perk more than a business-related need.
 Other times fleet vehicles are needed to transport goods from one place to another.
 Additionally, advertising your brand becomes easier and can also be influenced through the make and type of the fleet.

 Options in Fleet Management

 Fleets can be purchased as a part of the current business or they can be outsourced to other companies that provide transportation and delivery as a service.
-A number of companies have come up recently offering a delivery service.
-The core business of these companies is in dealing with efficient delivery.
-Additionally, companies can own their own fleets and set up departments to run them effectively, but it will cost them more than a logistics company would.
+Recently, these companies have begun offering delivery services as a way to help other businesses provide efficient delivery and diversify from their competitors.
+For companies that do not want to outsource, owning their own fleets and setting up departments to run them effectively is an option.
+However, this alternative will likely cost more than a logistics company would.

 - The difference in outsourcing and insourcing costs

 - The monthly running costs of each option (e.g. payments, maintenance, insurance, gas salaries)